Registering your company? Set up for FY2026 success with expert accounting at 15% off! Offer ends July 31st! T&C’s apply

 • Other forms of remuneration such as shares and bonuses.

-Companies paying directors’ fees must adhere to various compliance obligations, including those relevant to company constitutions and shareholder agreements, as well as payroll tax implications and fringe benefits considerations.
+Companies paying directors’ fees must adhere to various compliance obligations, including those relevant to company constitutions and shareholder agreements, as well as payroll tax implications and fringe benefits tax considerations.
 Efficient tax planning is of paramount importance in mitigating tax liability for directors’ fees, allowing directors to benefit from various tax deductions and credits to reduce their overall tax liability.

 Through careful planning and managing tax obligations, directors can optimise their tax position and enhance their post-tax income.
 Strategies such as intelligent payment timing and using super funds to handle directors’ fees and superannuation contributions can help achieve this, while ensuring compliance and reducing tax liability.